Soil Test Note 4: Trace Elements

 Introduction

-If your Soil Test Report indicates one or more trace elements are needed.
-Select the appropriate sections in this note for information on the recommended trace elements and the specific rates and methods of application.
+If your Soil Test Report indicates that one or more trace elements are needed, then go to the related sections in this note for information on the recommended trace elements and the specific rates and methods of application.
 Apply only those trace elements that are recommended, and only at the recommended rates!

 Zinc (Zn)